MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/plan/user-access-options.md

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows 10

 When deployed as a service on Windows Server, Windows Admin Center provides a centralized point of management for your server envrionment.
-By controlling access to Windows Admin Center, you can tighten security of your management landscape.
+By controlling access to Windows Admin Center, you can improve the security of your management landscape.

 ## Gateway access roles